Records Officer Certification

 A records officer is defined as “the individual appointed by the chief administrative officer of each governmental entity, or the political subdivision to work with State Archives in the care, maintenance, scheduling, designation, classification, disposal, and preservation of records” (Utah Code § 63G-2-103).

-If your are an official records officer for your agency, click the link above to register.
+If you are an official records officer for your agency, click the link above to register.
 After your Chief Administrative Officer approves your appointment, you will receive a link to the certification test.

 If you are not the official records officer for your agency, you may still register by clicking the link above.
 You will receive a link to the test after submitting the registration form.

-- Re-certify as a records officer (email request to email@example.com)
+- Re-certify as a records officer (or email request directly to firstname.lastname@example.org)

 If you previously registered as a records officer and need to certify or re-certify, use the link above to email email@example.com.